1

 • Against ranging rook: Boat or Elmo — quick to build and effective

-• Against static rook: Crab or Gangi are the standard choices
+• Against static rook: Crab, Central King, or Gangi are the standard choices

 • Prefer a longer game: Yagura is worth exploring later